Frequently Asked Questions

 Q: But my sample doesn't contain sodium.
 How did it get there?

-Q: I want to analyze a compound that is present as salt.
+Q: I want to analyze a compound that is present as a salt.
 Will ESI do?